Asafesseidon/Asafesseidon/README.md

 ---

-### Skills
+### 💻 Skills
-Portuguese Fluent(native language)
+:notebook:Portuguese Fluent(native language)
 --
-English Advanced(Intermediary 2 according to "Cultura Inglesa") --
+:notebook_with_decorative_cover: English Advanced(Intermediary 2 according to "Cultura Inglesa")
-BackEnd and FrontEnd Development
 --
-Keyboard Playing
+:desktop_computer:BackEnd and FrontEnd Development
 --
-Music Writing
+🎹Keyboard Playing
 --
+🎼Music Writing
+--

-### My Programming Voyage
+### 📚 My Programming Voyage

 I first started my programming journey with a little FrontEnd event called "Next Level Week"(NLW) in 2020, it was a event focused on creating an app called "Ecoleta" to help with the collection of trash, hosted by Rocketseat, a organization focused on teaching programming here in Brazil, specially Web Development, then I continued doing other NLW they hosted, with a significant one being the "NLW Return", in there I created an app called Doctor are, an app to find doctors, then after some time passed I entered the federal high school "Colégio Pedro II" in the Campus of Duque de Caxias, to do the technical course  of "System Development", in there I solidified my knowledge about programming specially BackEnd, learning Node.JS, Express, Python, SQLite, PostgreSQL, while also learning C, and CSS Frameworks like Bootstrap and Tailwind, in the midst of studying there I also made some projects, like the sites "MKJ Enterprises", "WeFood", "Asafesseidon'sWebsite", and "Binary steam".